JustinLove/junkyard_wars/README.md

 ### Units

 Basic units with weapons retain them, so you may need to hold fire if you want all the metal from a live target.
+Modified units can build mex, and sometimes something else.

 - Basic Combat Fab is the Junkyard Dog - a cheap scavenger
 - Advanced Combat Fab provides long-range auto-repair, manual-reclaim, and defense emplacements.
 It also has radar equal to it's fab range, hold CTRL to see the range.
 - Inferno has a powerful short-range lathe for mopping up an enemy base and quickly mining metal spots.
 However, it's flamethrower is less effective than vanilla.
 - Vanguard has a heavy reclaim tool; you won't like the power bill, but it usually doesn't need to operate for long.
 It can also build walls to further protect units units behind it.
-- Firefly has a very weak lathe for picking up small rocks and trees
+- Firefly has a very weak lathe for picking up small rocks and trees, and can build radar for remote reconnaissance (albeit very, very slowly)
-- Gunship has a moderate lathe for reclaim raiding.
+- Gunship has a moderate lathe for reclaim raiding, and can build teleporters to call in reinforcements.
 - Sunfish has a basic reclaim tool; the effect direction may be off since it doesn't have a turret.

 ## Related mods